So you think you want an MGB or V8?

 The 1969-75 circuit has two black/white wires running from the balance failure switch to the warning/test panel, these two wires are linked together inside the switch.
 Both run back to the warning/test panel, one to one side of the lamp, the other to one side of the switch.
 The other side of the lamp is connected to the purple circuit as before, and the other side of the switch is connected to a local earth as before.
 Balance failure results in a earth being sent from the balance switch down both wires.
 One will light the lamp, the other does nothing.
 However with this circuit when the test switch is operated a earth is sent up one wire, though the link inside the balance switch, and back down the other to light the lamp.
 This proves the continuity of the wiring between the switch and failure lamp as well as the failure lamp and power supply as before.
 I have also heard from one source that fluid leakage through the switch will cause the internal link to fail, which means the test will fail.
 However whether this was a 'one-off' or a design feature hasn't been confirmed.
 If it is intentional it seems to imply that leakage through the switch was almost expected (it certainly does seem to happen by all accounts), in which case one would have thought they would make a better switch!

 The 1976-on circuit is quite different, being integrated with a 'handbrake on' warning.
 The drawing of the brake balance switch implies that a) the warning light would be on all the time, and b) in the event of balance failure the green circuit fuse would blow!
 I think both of these rather unlikely, and so have drawn the switch as I think it actually is.
+Note that this circuit contains a diode which if it goes short-circuit will cause the starter to crank as soon as the ignition is turned on ... and can't be stopped by turning it off again ... unless you drop the handbrake.
 Update October 2009 The master/servo unit is identical for both pre 76 and 76 and on, and new ones from Moss at least are supplied with the later switch in the box but not installed.
 For earlier cars with the white/black wiring the earlier switch must be used instead or the balance failure warning will not operate although the test circuit will.
 End of update.
 One thing of interest is that there is no longer a manual test switch that checks the continuity of the wiring right though the balance switch itself.
 However there is a part of the circuit that will light the warning lamp every time the engine is cranked, so testing at least the lamp and its 12v supply is OK, which saves one the huge inconvenience of manually checking the circuit when one happens to think about it.
 But because the lamp also acts as the 'handbrake on' warning, and seeing as how on most occasions the handbrake will be on anyway when cranking the engine, the 'crank test' facility is almost entirely superfluous.
 Not only that but all it does is check the handbrake warning lamp and its local earth, it doesn't even check the continuity of the balance switch wiring.
 Another example of interfering American legislators not really understanding what they were doing.

 The diode is a cylindrical object (click the thumbnail for a picture) tucked high up behind the dashboard on the right-hand side in UK cars - labelled 'Pektron' with a diode symbol and 'A75-294', and I think US cars have them in the same location.
 It has a male spade for a female connector on the white/red feed from the starter relay, and a female spade for a male connector on the green/orange wires to the brake switch and warning lamp.
 If your diode fails short as a temporary measure disconnect the white/red from the diode, as the connector on that wire is insulated.
 If you remove the green/orange and don't tape it up you are more than likely to blow the green-circuit fuse.
 Part number AAU5034A available from several of the usual suspects, but you can replace it with any 1 amp 100v diode, with suitable male and female connectors on tails, connected the right way round!!
 Diodes usually have the positive end marked with a white band or '+' sign, this end connects to the green/orange wires and so needs a female spade connector.